-- Laughing is part of the joy of life and should not be discouraged.
+Laughing is part of the joy of life and should not be avoided because of asthma.
 If laughter is an asthma trigger for you, talk with your health care provider about your asthma treatment.

 Stress and anxiety can trigger asthma symptoms.
-By properly managing stress, patients can reduce their risk of having a stress-induced asthma attack or episode.
+By properly managing your stress, you can reduce your risk of having a stress-induced asthma attack or episode.
 Studies show that mindful breathing and observation can reduce stress and enhance overall health.

 Two Tips for Stress Reduction